GSA/idmanagement.gov/_data/ficam_architecture/FICAM_MODULARIZATION_GUIDE.md

 capabilities:                         # Array of capabilities
   - name: "Policy & standards"       # Capability name (displayed first)
     isnew: false                     # True displays a New tag beside the capability heading
+    optional: false                  # True displays the capability New tag as NEW* when isnew is true
     status: none                     # UPDATED, DRAFT, WITHDRAWN, or DEPRECATED displays beside the heading
     detail: "FISMA, OMB M-19-17..."  # Detailed explanation (shown on expand)